top of page

 Sunday Workshops:

-Song Repertoire for all singers: Eileen Estes and Catherine O'Kelly
+Song Repertoire - Eileen Estes

-Lexie Boatright, Concertina and Harp
+Lexie Boatright, Harp

 Lexie studied both harp and concertina with Gráinne Hambly of Co.
 Mayo, but was also largely influenced by studies with Tim Collins during his stay in NYC and in yearly summer classes with Mícheál Ó Raghallaigh.
 She also studied fiddle with acclaimed NY Sligo fiddle teachers, Rose Flanagan and Brian Conway, whose iconic bowing style has shaped her own concertina fingering-system and bellows-work.